mehdadi/MipsSystemC/Readme.txt

 # MipsSystemC
-This Project is based on a course compilation request by Professor Luciano Lavagno
+the soloution is defined as "Simulation of a simple MIPS Behaviour using systemC"

-1.The bases of this project is on systemC library and c++ compiled using clang++.
+1.The bases of this project is on systemC library.
-Please avoid to compile systemC on the Cygwin since there is some constrains not working properly on it.
+Please avoid to compile systemC on the Cygwin since there are some constrains not working properly on it.

 2. Contains two projects:
   i.Compiler in which translate the simple MIPS assembly code to the machine code.